-Tired of having your ears assaulted by harsh #metal sounds?
+Tired of having your ears assaulted by harsh metal sounds?
 Wanna switch to something quieter, but not necessarily weaker?
 Something pretty complex, not the usual thumping you get?
 If the answer is yes, then you need to go to Poland.
-And try out Moanaa and their new full length record Passage, signed to Arachnophobia Records.
+And try out Moanaa and their new full-length record Passage.

 Moanaa got together in 2009 in Bielsko-Biala, Poland.
-The band issued a first full length called Descent in 2014.
-Their second was just released this September.
+The band issued its first full-length called Descent in 2014.
+Their second offering released in September 2016.